A new Channel 5 documentary examines the disgusting crimes of Levi Bellfield, killer of Milly Dowler – but who were his other victims?

 The English serial killer and sex offender famously murdered schoolgirl Milly, but there were more tragic young women he preyed upon.

 Who is Milly Dowler murderer Levi Bellfield?

 Levi is a former doorman and car clamper, who committed (at least) three murders.

 In 2002, the sick criminal killed schoolgirl Milly Dowler.

 He was born in Isleworth, London, in May 1968.

-He is also known by the name Yusuf Rahim, after converting to Islam in 2016.
+Others call him Yusuf Rahim, after he converted to Islam in 2016.